JBris/data_mining_group_assignment/README.md

 ## DataScience

 The datascience container offers both R and Python packages.
-A list of R packages and Python modules can be found in the [Dockerfile](Dockerfile).
+A list of R and Python dependencies can be found in the [Dockerfile](Dockerfile).
+See [requirements.txt](scripts/user/requirements.txt) for the list of Python packages and their respective versions.
+See [packages.txt](scripts/user/packages.txt) for the list of R packages and their respective versions.

 As the [docker-compose.yml](docker-compose.yml) file shows, this repo extends from the [rocker/tidyverse image](https://hub.docker.com/r/rocker/tidyverse) which already includes the tidyverse collection and RStudio server.